0xTCG/aldy/README.rst

 Aldy is a computational tool whose purpose is to *aid the genotype detection process*.
 It can be of tremendous help in that process, however it is not perfect, and it can easily make a wrong call if the data is noisy, ambigious or if the target sample contains a previously unknown allele.

 ☣️🚨 **Do not use the raw output of Aldy (or any other computational tool for that matter) to diagnose a disease or prescribe a drug!**
-**It is your responsibility to validate every result manually or (ideally) in a wetlab before doing something that can have major consequences.** 🚨☣️
+**It is your responsibility to inspect and validate the results (ideally) in a wetlab before doing something that can have major consequences.** 🚨☣️

 We really mean it.